Angelina Jolie Moving On? Dating A Hollywood A-Lister And Adopting Baby No. 7?

 “Jared’s putting the smile back on Ange’s face,” an insider claims. “[Leto is] exactly what she needs right now.
 Jared is carefree and a little bit crazy – which is so Ange’s type.”

-The source continued: “He’s a campaigner for LGBT rights and works with a number of charities, just like Ange.
+The source continued, “He’s a campaigner for LGBT rights and works with a number of charities, just like Ange.
 When she filed for divorce from Brad, one of the first people she heard from was Jared.”

 Leto allegedly reached out to make sure Angelina Jolie “was OK” after the divorce.
-According to OK Magazine, the chat sparked more conversations in the ensuing weeks and a secret dinner date.
+According to OK!
+Magazine, the chat sparked more conversations in the ensuing weeks and a secret dinner date.

 “They met up in LA for dinner at the Chateau Marmont,” the source shared.
 “It was pretty electric between them.
 They’ve stayed friendly all these years and they’ve always had chemistry.”

 The insider added that Pitt has always been a little uncomfortable when Leto was around at celebrity events.
 Nothing happened between Leto and Jolie while she was married, though the split changed everything.